Resources for Students

 • Utilize the automated transcription/captioning feature to create accessible videos.

-• Share videos privately within Microsoft Teams or Blackboard Learn.
+• Share videos privately within Microsoft Teams or Brightspace.

 Learn more about Microsoft Stream